Ferenc Szálasi: Trial and execution

 Thirty-two photos of the hanging were donated to the United States Holocaust Memorial Museum.
 Other photographs of the execution are on display in the Holocaust Room of the Budapest Jewish Museum.
+Szálasi's widow, Lutz, was convicted twice by the People's Tribunals on 22 November 1945 and again on 19 June 1946 of abuse of power, theft of Jewish property, and of promoting the Arrow Cross.
+After 11 years in prison, she was released at the time of the 1956 revolution.
+She thereafter lived in an apartment in Budapest until her death in 1992.
+In 1991, she was featured in the documentary Itélettlenül (Without Verdict) by Tamás Almási, where she held up a photograph of Szálasi shaking hands with Hitler, and then spoke with tears in her eyes about what a "great man" her husband had been whose name she believed had been maligned.

 On 13 March 1946, the day after Szálasi's death, the National Council of People's Tribunals discussed the convicted politicians' plea for mercy and recommended its refusal to Justice Minister István Ries, when Szálasi and his ministers were already executed.
 Ries forwarded the decision to President Zoltán Tildy, who subsequently approved the death sentence and execution on 15 March 1946.

 Szálasi was buried in Rákoskeresztúr New Public Cemetery in the Budapest Capital District, Budapest, Hungary, plot 298.
 In 2008, historian Tamás Kovács claimed the Political Department of the Hungarian State Police (PRO; predecessor of the feared secret police State Protection Authority) falsified his name and birth certificate, and buried him as "Ferenc Lukács" in section 298 of the New Public Cemetery.
 Other historians, however, rejected this claim, since no written source could be found.